Marsha P. Johnson: Memorialization

 In June 2019, Johnson was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor, which is located at the Stonewall National Monument.
 A large, painted mural depicting Johnson and Rivera went on display in Dallas, Texas, in August 2019 to commemorate the 50th anniversary of the Stonewall riots.
 According to journalist Larry Collins, it is the largest mural honoring the transgender community in the United States.
 In July 2020, a petition to replace a statue of Christopher Columbus in Johnson's hometown, Elizabeth, received 75,000 signatures.
 In August, the Union County, New Jersey Office of LGBTQ Affairs announced that a monument to Johnson would be erected near Elizabeth city hall.
+In March 2022 and following proposals to feminize the names of public spaces, a square on Rue Burdeau in Lyon was renamed in honor of Johnson.

 In popular culture

 Anohni formed the music ensemble Anohni and the Johnsons, which was named after Johnson, in 2000.
 A picture of Johnson is featured on the cover of the ensemble's 2023 album, My Back Was a Bridge for You to Cross.
 A documentary about Johnson's life titled Pay It No Mind, produced by Randy Wicker and directed by Michael Kasino, was released in 2012.